Rick Rescorla: September 11, 2001

 Between songs, Rescorla called his wife, telling her, "Stop crying.
 I have to get these people out safely.
 If something should happen to me, I want you to know I've never been happier.
 You made my life," and Susan replied, "You made my life, too" before the phone went dead.
 After successfully evacuating almost all of Morgan Stanley's 2,700 employees, he went back into the building.
 When one of his colleagues told him he too had to evacuate the World Trade Center, Rescorla replied, "As soon as I make sure everyone else is out."
 He was last seen on the 10th floor of the South Tower, heading upward, shortly before its collapse at 9:59 A.M., 56 minutes after being struck by United Airlines Flight 175.
-A total of 13 Morgan Stanley employees died in the September 11 attacks, including Rescorla, his deputies Wesley Mercer and Jorge Velazquez, and security guard Godwin Forde, who had collectively stayed behind to help others.
+A total of 13 Morgan Stanley employees died in the September 11 attacks, including Rescorla, his deputies Wesley Mercer and Jorge Velazquez, and security guard Godwin Forde, who had stayed behind to help others.
 Rescorla was declared dead three weeks after the attacks.
 Although medical examiners continued to identify victims of the attacks from recovered remains as late as September 2021, as of that date none have been identified as those of Rescorla.